boostorg/redis/README.md

 }
 ```

-For failover with sentinels see `cpp20_resolve_with_sentinel.cpp`.
-At
+This feature results in considerable simplification of backend code
+and makes it easier to write failover-safe applications.
+For example,
+a HTTP server might have a 100 sessions communicating with Redis at
+the time the connection is lost (or maybe killed by the server admin
+to force a failover).
+It would be annoying if each individual section
+were to throw exceptions and handle error.
+With the pattern shown
+above the only place that has to managed is the run function.

-this point the reasons for why `async_run` was introduced in Aedis
+At this point the reasons for why `async_run` was introduced in Aedis
 might have become apparent to the reader

 * Provide quick reaction to disconnections and hence faster failovers.